 CRM 762 - Financial Management for Clinical Research Professionals (2).
+This course focuses on the area of financial management as applied to healthcare and

 This course focuses on the area of financial management as applied to healthcare and life sciences organizations.
 The emphasis in this course is to apply the principles and concepts of financial management to health and life science providers that represent innovative new structures and organizations, such as Accountable Care Organizations (ACOs) offering integrated patient care.
 Participants will gain competency in the application of financial and analysis tools and techniques internationally through a case study approach.
 Upon completion of this course, participants will be able to utilize a comprehensive range of tools and techniques that can assist them in future financial decision making in complex, multinational healthcare and life science organizations.